 Lacy, “We had quite a session, four of us, Janah still has the moves.”

 “Amaya is beginning a book with a character who doesn’t age, I’m not sure if she’s decided what point yet.”

 “Not yet, probably mid twenties, maybe a bit younger.
 I am imagining what it would be like to see everyone around me getting older, but not getting older myself.
 Of course, that is happening to us.
-Our difference is that our extended family is also not aging.
-I am imagining what it would be like if I were the only one.”
+Our difference is that our extended family is also not aging.”

 Lacy, “Parents get older, friends move along, and they move along together, you are, in a way, left behind.”